 Ideally, you would like to be able to collect 1% or more of the purchase price in rent each month.
 So, if you bought a rental for $100,000, you would need to collect $1,000 or more each month for it to be considered a good deal.

-As one of the most widely used indicators of a good investment in all financial sectors, the P/E Ratio (or price to earnings ratio) is used to compare differing investments on a more level playing field.
+As one of the most widely used indicators of a good investment in all financial sectors, the P/E Ratio (or price-to-earnings ratio) is used to compare differing investments on a more level playing field.

 The average P/E rates for solid investments range from 12-25.
 The lower the P/E rate, the better it is for someone looking to purchase a rental property.

-If the HOA is in the red, you will likely see poor maintenance of the neighborhood or spike in HOA fees, neither of which you will want to contend with.
+If the HOA is in the red, you will likely see poor maintenance of the neighborhood or a spike in HOA fees, neither of which you will want to contend with.
 You also want to avoid investing where the HOA is in litigation.
 This type of situation can negatively affect your tenants and may cause you to have some unexpected vacancies.

+In the end, understanding some of the most prevalent real estate numbers will allow you to make an informed decision when it comes to your rental property investments.
 It is important to understand, however, that these numbers are not concrete.
-Many things can change over the course of a year and you may find yourself starting out with what seemed like a great investment in the beginning and ending with a problem investment whose value simply dropped.
+Many things can change over the course of a year, and you may find yourself starting out with what seemed like a great investment in the beginning and ending with a problem investment whose value simply dropped.